aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/using-web-extensions/_index.md

 To add a web extension task pane to a document, follow these steps:

-## Step 1: Create a new document:
+## Create a new document:

 ```java
 Document doc = new Document();
 ```

-## Step 2: Create a `TaskPane` instance and add it to the document's web extension task panes:
+## Create a `TaskPane` instance and add it to the document's web extension task panes:

 ```java
 TaskPane taskPane = new TaskPane();
 doc.getWebExtensionTaskPanes().add(taskPane);
 ```

-## Step 3: Set the task pane's properties, such as its dock state, visibility, width, and reference:
+## Set the task pane's properties, such as its dock state, visibility, width, and reference:

 ```java
 taskPane.setDockState(TaskPaneDockState.RIGHT);